HimansaZillione/CAG_IntegratedDshboard/README.md

 4. Then open a nother vscode and click on the "Clone git Repo" on the welcome tab.
 <img width="749" height="694" alt="image" src="https://github.com/user-attachments/assets/e5ac544e-37f2-4c83-84ed-2f4d1faee8b7" />
-5. Paste the url of the git repo and then you are ready to go.
+5. Paste the url of the git repo and then it'll redirect you to choose a location for the project folder.
+This willbe the place where you maintain your local branch.
+6. Now you are ready to go.

 # Tips to proper version controlling